lem-cloud/rooms/README.md

 ## Project Status
 This project is in its alpha stage.
+So, it comes with a limitation that only those who have been invited can create rooms.

 ## Technology stack
 The technology stack is almost entirely Common Lisp.